Monokini: San Francisco

 with clearly visible, exposed breasts wearing a monokini.

 On 19 June 1964, Davey Rosenberg saw an Joseph Magnin ad for the Monokini in a newspaper.

-By June 22, 1964, Davey Rosenberg, the publicist of the Condor Club in San Francisco's North Beach district had bought Gernreich's monokini from Joseph Magnin, and had given it to former prune picker, file clerk, and waitress Carol Doda to wear for her act.
-That night, Doda became the first modern topless dancer in the United States, renewing the burlesque era of the early Twentieth Century in the U.S. San Francisco Mayor John Shelley said, "topless is at the bottom of porn."
+Davey Rosenberg, the publicist of the Condor Club in San Francisco's North Beach district, bought Gernreich's monokini from Joseph Magnin, and gave it to former prune picker, file clerk, and waitress Carol Doda to wear for her act.
+That night, June 19, Doda became the first modern topless dancer in the United States, renewing the burlesque era of the early 1900s in the U.S. San Francisco Mayor John Shelley said, "topless is at the bottom of porn."
 Within a few days, women were baring their breasts in many of the clubs lining San Francisco's Broadway St., ushering in the era of the topless bar.
-Her debut as a topless dancer was featured in Playboy magazine in April 1965.
+Doda's debut as a topless dancer was featured in Playboy magazine in April 1965.

-San Francisco public officials tolerated the topless bars until April 22, 1965, when the San Francisco Police Department arrested Doda on indecency charges.
+San Francisco public officials tolerated the topless bars until April 22, 1965, when Doda was arrested along with Pete Mattioli and Gino del Prete, owners of the Condor Club.
 Hundreds of protesters gathered outside the police department, calling for release of both Doda and free speech activist Mario Savio, held in the same station.
-Doda rapidly became a symbol of sexual freedom, while topless restaurants, shoeshine parlors, ice-cream stands and girl bands proliferated in San Francisco and elsewhere.
+Doda, Mattioli and Gino del Prete were cleared when two judges instructed not-guilty verdicts.
+Judge Friedman's memorandum to opposing attorneys reads, "Whether acts ... are lewd and dissolute depends not on any individual's interpretation or personal opinion, but on the consensus of the entire community...".
+Doda rapidly became a symbol of sexual freedom, while topless restaurants, along with shoeshine parlors, ice-cream stands and girl bands proliferated in San Francisco and elsewhere.
 Journalist Earl Wilson wrote in his syndicated column, "Are we ready for girls in topless gowns?
 Heck, we may not even notice them."
 English designers created topless evening gowns inspired by the idea.
 The San Francisco Examiner published a real estate advertisement that promised "bare top swimsuits are possible here".

 Later designs

 Going topless reached its highest popularity during the 1970s.
 In the early 1980s monokini designs that were simply a bikini-bottom (also known as the unikini) became popular.
 As of 2015, some swimsuit designers continue to produce a variety of monokini or topless swimsuits that women can wear in private settings or in places where topless swimsuits are allowed.

-Unlike Gernreich's original design exposing the women's breasts, current designs are one-piece swimsuits that cover the women's breasts but typically include large cut-outs on the sides, back, or front.
+Unlike Gernreich's original design exposing the women's breasts, more modern designs are one-piece swimsuits that cover the women's breasts but typically include large cut-outs on the sides, back, or front.
 The cutouts are connected with varying fabrics, including mesh, chain, and other materials to link the top and bottom sections together.
 From the back the monokini looks like a two-piece swimsuit.
 The design may not be functional but aesthetic.
 Some suits are designed with a g-string style back and others offer full coverage.